Elonsoft/esfront/CONTRIBUTING.md

 ### Development Workflow

-After cloning Elonkit, run `yarn` to fetch its dependencies.
+After cloning Elonkit, run `yarn install` to fetch its dependencies and then run `yarn husky` in order to install git hooks.
 Then, you can run several commands:

 - `yarn start` starts the storybook.
 - `yarn test` runs the complete test suite.